marbuthnott/hide_and_go_beetroot/README.md

 As a game player,
 So that I can lose a game,
-I would like to be able to have a timer that ends the game if I can't find the leek.
+I would like to be able to have a timer that ends the game if I can't find the beetroot.
 ```

 NICE TO HAVE